tkar-git/git-playground/gitplayground/README.md

 ## Merge conflicts

-Merge conflits can occur when competing changes are made to the same line of a file or when one user edits a file and another user deletes the same file.
+Merge conflicts can occur when competing changes are made to the same line of a file or when one user edits a file and another user deletes the same file.

 For example, modify the existing text in **mergeTest.txt** file.